data-solution-automation-engine/DIRECT/Documentation/Documentation.md

 1. Create new Batch Instance (Batch Create Instance event).
 This step inserts a new record in the BATCH_INSTANCE table based on the Batch ID with the:

    * Execution Status Code as `Executing` (Executing)
-   * Processing Indicator as `Abort` (Abort)
+   * Internal Processing Status Code as `Abort` (Abort)
-   * Next Run Status as `P` (Proceed)
+   * Next Run Status as `Proceed` (Proceed)
    * Start Date/Time as the Batch Instance Start Date

 1. These values will be changed depending on how the rest of the DIRECT housekeeping proceeds.
-The `A` code for the Processing indicator acts as a safety net for the unlikely event that the DIRECT subsystem fails.
+The `A` code for the Internal Processing Status Code acts as a safety net for the unlikely event that the DIRECT subsystem fails.
 In other words the approach is to abort (soft error) the load until the Batch evaluation is completed correctly.
-The Processing Indicator will be updated as part of the Batch Evaluation event
+The Internal Processing Status Code will be updated as part of the Batch Evaluation event

 1. Conceptually, as part of the Batch Create Instance Event, the new Instance ID is generated.
 The Batch Instance ID must be retrieved for further processing.
 The query to identify the Instance ID is as follows: